Skip to main content

 • 91421 – Demonstrate understanding of harmonic and tonal conventions in a range of music scores [4 credits, External]

-Prerequisites: A, B or C grade in AS Music with Components 1 and 2.
+Prerequisites: Student must have achieved an A, B or C grade in AS Music with Components 1 and 2.
+Students are expected to have in-school itinerant tuition or private lessons and play in extracurricular music groups.

 Recommended achievement levels: